turbot/steampipe-plugin-oci/docs/tables/oci_containerengine_cluster.md

 where
   lifecycle_state <> 'AVAILABLE';
 ```
-### List Container Engine Clusters for which image policy is disabled
+### List container engine clusters for which image policy is disabled

 ```sql
 select